When I was a sophomore in college, I tried to do something I wasn’t sure I could do.

 I trained harder.

-The next fight came a week later.
+The next fight came.
 Once again, I went up against someone who seemed my superior.
-I felt weak from cutting so much weight; there was no chance.
+I felt weak from cutting weight and training - maybe I overtrained.
+Once again, my chances didn't look good.

 I entered the ring, the bell rang, the fight started, and the whistle blew two minutes later.
 Stoppage.